NynaSunner/NynaSunner.github.io/about.md

 </div>
 </details>

-Here's also a gamer card thingie that idk where else to put
+Here's also a gamer card thingie that idk where else to put.
 <div class="center">
 	<a href="https://www.exophase.com/user/NynaSunner/"><img src="https://card.exophase.com/2/0/255356.png?1710630135"></a>
 </div>